Can you see the Northern Lights in Scotland? (2024/2025)

 Solar activity

-It needs to be a night with increased solar activity – we list some ways to find out when the Northern Lights may be seen below.
+It needs to be a night with increased solar activity and we list some ways to find out when the Northern Lights may be seen below.

 Clear night

-It needs to be a clear night – you may be able to still see them through broken cloud but if you can’t see the stars then you won’t see the northern lights.
+A clear night with no cloud cover – you may be able to still see them through broken cloud but if you can’t see the stars then you won’t see the northern lights.

 No light pollution